-If you wish to transfer your liquor licence to another person you will need the approval of the Commissioner for Licensing.
+To transfer a liquor licence to another person approval must be sought from the Commissioner for Licensing.

 A liquor licence may only be transferred to another person, and is not transferable to another premises.
 If the licence is required at an alternate premises, a new liquor licence application